LSPD Bull Call Spread Strategy

 - What is a bull call spread on LSPD?

 - A bull call spread on LSPD is the bull call spread strategy applied to LSPD (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With LSPD stock trading near $8.84, the strikes shown on this page are snapped to the nearest listed LSPD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LSPD stock at $10.66 on the most recent close, the strikes shown on this page are snapped to the nearest listed LSPD chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are LSPD bull call spread max profit and max loss calculated?